SVD-LLM: Truncation-aware Singular Value Decomposition for Large Language Model Compression: Experiments and Analysis

-\textbf{Performance under Different Compression Ratios.} \accuracyTable First, we evaluate the performance of LLaMA-7B compressed by \sysname and the baselines under compression ratios ranging from 20\% to 60\% on all $10$ datasets. \cref{tab:dataset_acc} summarizes the results.
-On the three language modeling datasets, \sysname consistently outperforms vanilla SVD, FWSVD and ASVD across all the compression ratios.
-More importantly, \sysname exhibits significant advantages over the baselines under higher compression ratios.
-Specifically, under 30\% compression ratio, compared to the best-performing baseline (ASVD), \sysname reduces the perplexity on WikiText-2, PTB, and C4 by 81\%, 62\%, and 39\%, respectively; when the compression ratio reaches 40\% and above, \sysname reduces the perplexity by more than 96\%.
-These results indicate that \sysname is more effective in compressing LLMs for more resource-constrained devices such as smartphones and IoT devices.
-On the seven common sense reasoning datasets, \sysname performs better than the best-performing baseline on most of the datasets and consistently achieves at least 2\% higher average accuracy across all the compression ratios. \textbf{Performance on Different LLMs.} To examine the generability of \sysname across different LLMs, we compare the performance between \sysname and the baselines on four different models from three different LLM families -- OPT-6.7B (OPT family), LLaMA 2-7B (LLaMA family), Vicuna-7B (LLaMA family), and Mistral-7B (Mistral family) -- under 20\% compression ratio on WikiText-2.
-As shown in~\cref{tab:different_llm_acc}, \sysname consistently outperforms vanilla SVD, FWSVD, and ASVD on all four LLMs, and exhibits more stable performance across different LLMs, especially compared to vanilla SVD and FWSVD.
+\textbf{Performance on Different LLMs.} To examine the generability of \sysname and \sysname \texttt{(W)} across different LLMs, we compare the performance between \sysname and the baselines on four different models from three different LLM families -- OPT-6.7B (OPT family), LLaMA 2-7B (LLaMA family), Mistral-7B (Mistral family), and Vicuna-7B (LLaMA family) -- under 20\% compression ratio on WikiText-2 and six classification datasets.
+As shown in~\cref{tab:different_llm_acc}, both \sysname and \sysname \texttt{(W)} consistently outperform baselines on all four LLMs, and exhibits more stable performance across different LLMs, especially compared to vanilla SVD and FWSVD.